xplosionmind/tommi.space/content/jam/public/tommi.space.md

 Sidenotes are awesome, and after taking a look at [Koos Loijesteijn post](https://www.kooslooijesteijn.net/blog/sidenotes-without-js 'Sidenotes without JavaScript') about them, I figured it would be great to implement them on here, too.

 I decided not to, for now, for three main reasons:
-1. They are impossible to be implemented in Markdown, they need **a lot** of HTML and I don’t have the skills for making a Jekyll plugin to transform footnotes in sidenotes (but it may be [[Website log#Sidenotes|a great idea]] to create one)
+1. They are impossible to be implemented in Markdown, they need **a lot** of HTML and I don’t have the skills for making a Jekyll plugin to transform footnotes in sidenotes (but it may be [](Website%20log#Sidenotes|a%20great%20idea) to create one)
 2. I could easily create an {% raw %}`{% render sidenotes.html %}`{% endraw %} where I could pass as arguments both the note content and the word linked to it, but it wouldn’t satisfy me for two reasons:
 	1. In the case of printing, it would be a great mess.
 	2. On other readers or Markdown parsers outside of Jekyll I’d have a massive chunk of unrendered ugly text